tewidis/HPCA/markdown/cache_coherence.md

 1. 4 cores numbered 0-3, directory for A in slice 0
 2. Consider the following sequence of accesses:
     * C0: RD A (request sent to directory, directory sends response)
-    * C0: WR A (requests sent to directory, directory forwards message, directory gets response, directory sends response)
+    * C0: WR A (request sent to directory, directory forwards message, directory gets response, directory sends response)
     * C1: RD A (request sent to directory, directory sends response)
         - C0: O, C1: S